andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 and coffee training centre" appears to be the presentment preferred by Tim (or more likely the PR firm who runs his website).

-They pride themselves on light roast coffee.
+At Tim Wendleboe's they pride themselves on light roast coffee,
 <div class="block-quote">
 <p>
 We wish to preserve and enhance as much of the natural coffee flavours as